Ferencvárosi TC (women's football)

 Ferencvárosi Torna Club, known as Ferencváros (/hu/), Fradi, or simply FTC - Ferencvárosi Torna Club, is a professional football club based in Ferencváros, Budapest, Hungary, that competes in the Női NB I, the top flight of Hungarian women's football.
 Founded in 2004, it is the women's football section of the multisport club Ferencvárosi TC.

 The club became national champions for the first time in 2014–15, dethroning rivals MTK Hungária who had won the previous five successive Női NB I titles.

+The club previously had partnerships with professional clubs Kóka KSK and Kelen SC to act as second and third teams respectively.
+Kóka had a roster of players who were all under the age of 17 while playing in the Női NB I and NB II leagues.